Sunshine Meadows Hike: Banff Trail Guide

 Retail Stores

 No matter if you forgot sunscreen or bear spray, or simply want a souvenir of your visit, Sunshine has you covered.
-For your convenience, you’ll find well stocked retail stores at the bottom terminal and one up top next to the Interpretive Centre.
+For your convenience, you’ll find well stocked retail stores at the bottom terminal and one up top next to the interpretive centre.

-Base at Sunshine Village in Banff National Park
+Base at Sunshine Village in Banff National Park in summer.

 Dining Options